-The Faculty has been working on a statement of its values for some time, striving to get the words just right.
-We acknowledge now, with the Covid-19 crisis exacerbating existing inequalities, and racism and injustice under rightful scrutiny across the world, that we must clearly signal our commitment to acknowledging these problems and working constructively to address them.
+The Faculty acknowledges, with the Covid-19 crisis exacerbating existing inequalities, and racism and injustice under rightful scrutiny across the world, that we must clearly signal our commitment to acknowledging these problems and working constructively to address them.
 This is a statement of our values.

 - To advance historical study and understanding in the broadest possible sense, recognising that there is equal value in many kinds of pedagogy and scholarship

 - To create an environment in which everyone – at every academic level from undergraduate to professor, and among professional and support staff, regardless of background and identity – can fulfil their potential

 - To enable intellectual enquiry to develop freely over the course of a whole academic career